-Under the criteria in Executive Order 12630, this proposed rule would not have significant takings implications.
-This proposed rule is not specific to particular land ownership, but applies to the harvesting of migratory bird resources throughout Alaska.
+Under the criteria in Executive Order 12630, this final rule will not have significant takings implications.
+This final rule is not specific to particular land ownership, but applies to the harvesting of migratory bird resources throughout Alaska.
 A takings implication assessment is not required.